elmtree-askmo/cloudcannon-app/content/learn/psychology/what-research-findings-highlight-differences-in-memory-function-among-neurodivergent-individuals-and-what-are-the-implications-for-diagnosis.md

 url: /learn/psychology/questions/what-research-findings-highlight-differences-in-memory-function-among-neurodivergent-individuals-and-what-are-the-implications-for-diagnosis
 score: -1.0
 related_article1:
-    id: 164859
+    id: 164869
-    title: Define single dissociation and double dissociation, and provide an example of each.
+    title: >-
+        How does neurodivergence, such as ADHD and autism, impact memory processes?
     subject: Psychology
-    url: /learn/psychology/questions/define-single-dissociation-and-double-dissociation-and-provide-an-example-of-each
+    url: /learn/psychology/questions/how-does-neurodivergence-such-as-adhd-and-autism-impact-memory-processes
 related_article2:
-    id: 164868
+    id: 164857
-    title: Which brain regions are involved in spatial cognition, and what experimental findings support their roles?
+    title: >-
+        What is the role of the hippocampus in conscious and unconscious memory?
     subject: Psychology
-    url: /learn/psychology/questions/which-brain-regions-are-involved-in-spatial-cognition-and-what-experimental-findings-support-their-roles
+    url: /learn/psychology/questions/what-is-the-role-of-the-hippocampus-in-conscious-and-unconscious-memory
 related_article3:
-    id: 164857
+    id: 164856
-    title: What is the role of the hippocampus in conscious and unconscious memory?
+    title: >-
+        How do theories and debates address the overlaps between short-term and long-term memory?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-hippocampus-in-conscious-and-unconscious-memory
+    url: /learn/psychology/questions/how-do-theories-and-debates-address-the-overlaps-between-shortterm-and-longterm-memory
 related_article4:
-    id: 164868
+    id: 164862
+    title: >-
-    title: Which brain regions are involved in spatial cognition, and what experimental findings support their roles?
+        What methodologies are used in lesion studies, and what are their key findings and implications for neuropsychology?
     subject: Psychology
-    url: /learn/psychology/questions/which-brain-regions-are-involved-in-spatial-cognition-and-what-experimental-findings-support-their-roles
-related_article5:
-    id: 164860
-    title: Why is the concept of double dissociation important in neuropsychology, and what are its limitations?
-    subject: Psychology
-    url: /learn/psychology/questions/why-is-the-concept-of-double-dissociation-important-in-neuropsychology-and-what-are-its-limitations
+    url: /learn/psychology/questions/what-methodologies-are-used-in-lesion-studies-and-what-are-their-key-findings-and-implications-for-neuropsychology
 ---

 &nbsp;